Advances in Clinical and Experimental Medicine

 Policy concerning data sharing

-Please note that availability of data from the corresponding author on request is no longer an option (excluding cases when data sharing is not possible for ethical reasons).
+Please note that the availability of data from the corresponding author on request is no longer an option (excluding cases when data sharing is impossible for ethical reasons).

 There are several exceptions for data sharing (more information here), but authors of each manuscript are required to provide a Data Availability Statement (DAS) describing compliance with the journal’s data policy.
-It should occur in the main text of the manuscript, in the final section Declarations, after Conclusions.
+It should occur in the manuscript's main text, in a section titled "Declarations", after Conclusions.

-If sharing the raw data using Zenodo repository poses a problem, we can do it for you if you send the files to be shared to marek.misiak@umw.edu.pl or marek.misiak@friend.pl, or upload them as Additional files into the Editorial System.
+If sharing the raw data using the Zenodo repository poses a problem, we can do it for you if you send the files to be shared to marek.misiak@umw.edu.pl or marek.misiak@friend.pl, or upload them as Additional files into the Editorial System and inform the editors that those data should be shared.

 MORE INFORMATION